-Approval Process

-The approval of remote work requests must be obtained from the following:
+Approval Process The approval of remote work requests must be obtained from the following:

 - Elected Official or Department Director,

-- Human Resources.
+- Human Resources,

 - IT, and

-County Manager or designee.

-Scheduling

-Employees permitted to remote-work shall be assigned a remote-work schedule by their direct supervisor.
+- County Manager or designee. - Scheduling Employees permitted to remote-work shall be assigned a remote-work schedule by their direct supervisor.
 Employees shall be required to work at their County worksite as needed.
-Remote-work days shall not be guaranteed.

-Measurement of Productivity

-Employees shall be required to account for work performed through logs, calendars, or any other means determined at their supervisor's discretion.

-Proper Recording of Hours Worked

-All non-exempt employees working remotely are required and expected to record all hours of work accurately using methods designated by the County.
-There are no exceptions to this requirement.

-Implementation Procedures

-Upon receiving a request from an employee to work remotely, the Elected Official or Department Director should determine if the employee is eligible and evaluate whether the arrangement meets the operational needs of the department.
+Remote-work days shall not be guaranteed. - Measurement ofEmployees shall be required to account for work performed through logs,Productivitycalendars, or any other means determined at their supervisor's discretion. - Proper Recording ofAll non-exempt employees working remotely are required and expected toHours Workedrecord all hours of work accurately using methods designated by the County.There are no exceptions to this requirement. - ImplementationUpon receiving a request from an employee to work remotely, the ElectedProceduresOfficial or Department Director should determine if the employee is eligible and evaluate whether the arrangement meets the operational needs of the department.
 If the request is approved, the employee should complete the required documents below: